Molecular-Nanophotonics/TrackerLab/README.md

 1. nptdms
 2. pyqtgraph

+The FFmpeg binaries are included in this repository (>50MB!).
+On Ma OS the acces permission might has to be changed by exicuting > chmod 777 ffmpeg < in the terminal.
-To use the Video Export function FFmpeg needs to be installed.
+(To use the Video Export function FFmpeg needs to be installed.)

 ## Instructions for Use